-XV edition of the International Conference of the Americas (CILA) will be inaugurated at Santo DomingoOctober 31, 2019
+XV edition of the International Conference of the Americas (CILA) inaugurated at Santo DomingoOctober 31, 2019

 CILA is a student event focused on global issues and is of major significance in Latin America and the Caribbean.
 This edition will be held from October 30th to November 2nd.